Cheapest Washington County Heating Oil Price History

 Electricity use for home heating in Washington

 Electric heat pump systems for home heating are gaining popularity in Washington.
-Since 2017, the number of homes heating with electricity increased from 43,380 to 70,606, a 63% change.
+Since 2024, the number of homes heating with electricity ramped up from 63,619 to 70,606, a 11% change.

 Adoption of solar home heating systems in Washington

 Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 1,046 homes in Washington are heated with active solar arrays.
-This is a 2126% gain from 2017, when 47 homes used active solar heating.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 1,046 homes in Washington are heated with active solar arrays.
+This is a 17% gain from 2024, when 896 homes had active solar heating.

 Washington County Heating Oil Trends